Jacquelyn

 How to Pronounce Jacquelyn

 Our model has identified 10 different pronunciations for the name Jacquelyn.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 32.8% confident that Jacquelyn is pronounced as JAK-lihn.
-The next most likely pronunciation is JAK-wuh-lihn, at 29.7% confidence.
+Our model is 32.8% confident that Jacquelyn is pronounced as JAK-lihn, which has 2 syllables.
+The next most likely pronunciation is JAK-wuh-lihn, at 29.7% confidence, with 3 syllables.

 JAK-wuh-luhn (3 syllables)